 Hang long, narrow pendant lights over your island or table.
-This will draw the eye to the vertical line from ceiling to floor while adding a decorative, chic appearance.
+This will draw the eye to the vertical line from ceiling to the floor while adding a decorative, chic appearance.

 6. Use a Work Triangle

 Your professional designer will understand the importance of incorporating a time-saving work triangle into your small kitchen renovation project.
-By connecting three main work areas – the sink, the stove, and the refrigerator – and maintaining distance between work centres of no less than 4 feet and no larger than 9 feet, you’ll expend the optimum energy during meal prep.
+By connecting three main work areas – the sink, the stove, and the refrigerator – and maintaining the distance between work centres of no less than 4 feet and no larger than 9 feet, you’ll expend the optimum energy during meal prep.